amuszyn/dnd-notes/dnd/episode/dravenhold.md

 T1 Interests:

 - The Molten Anvil (Blacksmith)
-  - Has +1 of each martial weapon
+  - Has +1 of each martial weapon: 1600g
-  - Has +1 of each armor type (non-cloth)
+  - Has +1 of each armor type (non-cloth): 1600g
   - Revanent Stiletto: 2000g
     - +1, always returns to the users hand, on d20 1d6 necrotic for 1min
   - Searing Brand: 2000g